 The processing system is configured around eight VAX Computers in a clustered network, with a number of other peripheral devices attached.
 The processed data and products are stored on a 4 GB sized data base.
 Users can access the data base in real-time through four work stations connected to the system.
 Imagery data of main synoptic hours are being archived as hard copies.
 Processed 8 bit imagery data are also archived on magnetic tapes at 6250 BPI for later use in R&D related works.
-Quantitative products such as OLR, QPE & SSTs are also archived on magnetic tapes of three different types are also connected to the system for generation of B&W and colour photographic pictures in real-time for the main users.
+Quantitative products such as OLR, QPE & SSTs are also archived on magnetic tapes.
+Photographic recorders of three different types are also connected to the system for generation of B& W and colour photographic pictures in real-time for the main users.

-1.3 METEOROLOGICAL DATA DISSEMINATION (MDD)
+1.3 Meteorological Data Dissemination (MDD)

 The processing system is also being used for generating analogue type of cloud imagery data which are transmitted through INSAT-2B to field stations using S-band broadcast capability of the satellite along with other conventional meteorological data and FAX charts.
-This source is called Meteorological Data Dissemination (MDD).
+This scheme is called Meteorological Data Dissemination (MDD).

 There are about 90 MDD receiving stations in the country being operated by different agencies.
-Two receiving stations are also operating in neighbouring countries at Sri Lanka and Male under Bi-lateral agreement.
+Two MDD receiving stations are also operating in neighbouring countries at Sri Lanka and Male under bilateral agreement.
 In general, the processed images are sent to these stations every three hours, and every hour during cyclone periods.
 These stations are receiving direct broadcasts of cloud imagery, weather facsimile charts and meteorological data on an operational basis.

-The frequency of transmission from ground to satellite (Uplink) is 5899.225 MHz and Downlink is at 2599.225 MHz.
+The frequency of transmission from ground to satellite (Uplink) is 5899.225 MHz and downlink is at 2599.225 MHz.

-1.5 DATA COLLECTION PLATFORM (DCP)
+1.4 Data Collection Platform (DCP)

-The Data Relay Transponder (DRT) on board INSAT is being used for collection of meteorological, hydrological and oceanographic data from remote and inaccessible areas.
+The Data Relay transponder (DRT) on board INSAT is being used for collection of meteorological, hydrological and oceanographic data from remote and inaccessible areas.
 The DCP data are received through INSAT-2B.
 IMD has installed 100 Data Collection Platforms (DCPs).
-Other agencies have also installed some DCP stations.
+Other agencies have also installed about 70 DCP stations which are operational with INSAT-2B.

-Characteristics of DCPs.
+Characteristics of DCPs:

 Frequency of transmission 402.75 MHz (uplink)

-Downlink frequency 4503.1 MHz
+Downlink frequency 4504.1 MHz

 Bit rate 4.8 kbps

 EIRP (uplink) 16.5 dbw

 Mode of transmission Burst mode

 Burst length 87 milliseconds

-Number of sensor 10 (7 analog & 3 digital)
+Number of sensor 10 (7 analogue & 3 digital)

 Number of bits in one frame 422 bits

-1.6 CYCLONE WARNING DISSEMINATION SYSTEM (CWDS)
+1.5 Cyclone Warning Dissemination System (CWDS)

-For quick dissemination of warnings aganist impending disaster from approaching cyclones, specially designed receivers have been installed by IMD within the vulnerable coastal areas for direct transmission of warnings to the officials and people in general using broadcast capability of INSAT satellites.
+For quick dissemination of warnings against impending disaster from approaching cyclones, specially designed receivers have been installed by IMD within the vulnerable coastal areas for direct transmission of warnings to the officials and people in general using broadcast capability of INSAT satellite.
 IMD's Area Cyclone Warning Centres (ACWC) generate these special warning bulletins and transmit them every hour in local languages to the affected areas.
-250 such receiver stations have been installed by IMD.
+250 such receiver have been installed by IMD in the field areas.
 CWDS has proved very effective system of warning people during the cyclone affecting the coastal areas.
-For this service the frequency of transmission from ground to satellite (uplink) is 5859.225 MHz and Downlink is at 2559.225 MHz.
+For this service the frequency of transmission from ground to satellite (uplink) is 5859.225 MHZ and Downlink is at 2559.225 MHz.